watchexec/watchexec/CONTRIBUTING.md

 A release goes through these steps:

-0. Versioning indications on PRs.
-These are statements by the maintainers when reviewing or discussing PRs generally in `[square brackets]` that make an indication of what implication merging the PR will have on versioning.
-For example:

-   > [versioning note: this is a feature add but not considered an api breaking change (due to the builder)]

 1. Opening a draft release.
 Before even merging anything, a draft (only visible privately) release is made.
 These are a github feature and only visible to maintainers.
 Name the release... that can be descriptive or whimsical or both.
 Release title template is `{version without v}: {title}`.